banerjs/blog/notes.md

 # Todo

 - Create a way to initialize data source
-  - Automatic creation of tables and JSON in Redis
+  - Automatic creation of JSON in Redis
-  - Automatic parsing of a `posts` subdirectory
 - Create a way to maintain the data source
   - Allow editing of sections
     - Create XHR endpoints for the edits